Regarding "how" are churches reaching and teaching kids during the Coronavirus crisis...

-Pose questions, then invite people to watch it at home and post their comments online at your church's Facebook page or have them text you their comments.
+Pose questions, then invite people to watch it at home and post their comments online at your church's Facebook page, or text you their comments.

 Supporting Members can see and print Rotation.org's exclusive scene by scene guide.
 It includes insights.
-A good tool for posing questions too.
+Good tool for posing questions too.